 The benefits of certification include:

-The NBCOT is a member of ICE and is accredited by the National Commission for Credentialing Agencies (NCCA)
+The NBCOT is a member of I.C.E and the OTC Examination is accredited by the National Commission for Credentialing Agencies (NCCA)